bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debian-package-version.md

 <strong>Note</strong>: The official Debian documentation refers to `<debian.version.revision>` simply as `<debian.version>`.
 The extended name is used to distinguish this part of the version string from the full Debian package version string.

-For Tivoli inspectors, a Debian package is considered to include both the package and the version.
-This allows the inspectors to home in on specific versioned packages and not just the package itself, which may have numerous versions.
-These version inspectors return just the version(s) of a given Debian package.
-A version is composed of three parts: an epoch, an upstream_version and a debian_revision.

 # debian package version &lt;debian package version&gt; : debian package version

 A reflexive typing of the specified debian package version.